Galaxy S9 guides is an online community for owners of Galaxy S9 or S9+ to help fellow owners.

 You may want to try the Pro mode whenever you are not satisfied with photos taken in the Auto mode or other camera modes.

-For example, in the low-light conditions, you may play with ISO value and shutter speed to get less noisy photos in Pro mode.
+For example, in the low-light conditions, you may play with the ISO value and shutter speed to get less noisy photos in Pro mode.
 The Auto mode in this situation sometimes works well; sometimes not.

 The post How to use Galaxy S9 camera Pro Mode on Galaxy S9 and S9+? appeared first on Galaxy S9 Guides.